gokhanaltun/easy-btrfs/README.md

 ```

-## 📦 What's New in v1.1.0
+## 📦 What's New in v1.1.1
-### ✨ New Features
-- 📝 **Optional snapshot descriptions:** You can now add custom descriptions when creating snapshots.
-- 🔄 **Automatic description on rollback:** When rolling back, the tool automatically creates a backup snapshot *with a meaningful description* (e.g. `"Pre-rollback snapshot taken before rollback ID X"`).

 ### 🛠 Improvements
-- 🧹 Major codebase optimization and cleanup.
+- ✅ Added root permission check to ensure proper execution.
-- ⚙️ Improved internal structure for better performance and readability.
+- 🧹 Minor code improvements and cleanup for better stability.